 This highly anticipated Car Show Meet takes place Saturday, on the Desert Princess Country Club and Golf Course in Cathedral City adjacent to the Double Tree Hotel, our host hotel.
 It will be a gathering of some of the very finest cars our members have to offer, in a picture-perfect desert setting.
 Featured car classes will meander down the golf course set aside for our use.
 What better way to feature those glamorous Lincolns.

 Plans are being finalized to add technical seminars to the list of activities.
 The renowned “Lincoln Whisperer” is ready to help you understand the hallowed secrets to making that convertible top work more than once.
 There will also be a technical program on a/c systems and repairs, what works best to keep you cool.
 Who knows, there may be our own version of “Click and Clack” questions and answers to those other car issues too.
-Some slight changes are in progress to the standard weekend format, such as Friday Night’s event will take place at a large warehouse housing six private collections of cars.
+Some slight changes are in progress to the standard weekend format, such as Friday Night’s event will take place at a large warehouse housing several private collections of cars.
 Friday night’s event will include adult beverages, food plus a silent auction.
 We understand the fabulous jazz singer Kathryn White will be performing there for your enjoyment that night too.
 Our drive tour will take you by homes of several stars culminating at yet another large private automotive collection.
 We have not forgotten those less car crazed among us, which I call “Car Widows”.
 We are preparing other great events to choose from.
 We have 24 exciting ideas we are narrowing down to which ones will fit into our schedule.